Future research students

 For information about how to apply and the application timeline, please refer to the Faculty of Arts Future Graduate Research web page:

 You can search for scholarships offered by the University of Melbourne on the Scholarships website:

-Here are some guidelines to assist you in developing a proposal for a research higher degree in Creative Writing at The University of Melbourne (MA or PhD).
+Here are some guidelines to assist you in developing a proposal for a research higher degree in Creative Writing at the University of Melbourne (Master of Arts or PhD).

 The creative PhD at the University of Melbourne is developed and marked as a single thesis, with two major elements: a dissertation and a creative work.

 Each part usually contributes 50% to the overall word count.
 It is possible to increase the dissertation above 50%, but the creative work cannot be more than 50%.

 One way to understand the unity of the creative PhD thesis is to consider that there is one overarching research question or hypothesis, which is approached within the thesis in two different manners, a scholarly one and a creative one.